Anthony Johnstone: Career

-Nomination of the court of appeals
+Federal judicial service

-On September 2, 2022, President Joe Biden announced his intent to nominate Johnstone to serve as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+On September 2, 2022, President Joe Biden announced his intent to nominate Johnstone to serve as a United States circuit judge for the Ninth Circuit.
 On September 6, 2022, his nomination was sent to the Senate.
-President Biden will nominate Johnstone to the seat to be vacated by Judge Sidney R. Thomas, who will assume senior status upon confirmation of a successor.
-Senator Steven Daines of Montana opposed the nomination, claiming that Johnstone was too political and partisan to be a judge and claiming the White House had not adequately consulted him on the nomination.
+President Biden nominated Johnstone to the seat to be vacated by Judge Sidney R. Thomas, who announced his intent to assume senior status upon confirmation of a successor.
+Senator Steve Daines of Montana opposed his nomination, saying that Johnstone was too political and partisan to be a judge and that the White House had not adequately consulted him on the nomination.
 On October 12, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 He was questioned about his views on election integrity and religious freedom issues.
-On December 1, 2022, his nomination was reported out of committee by a 11–10 vote, with Senator Lindsey Graham passed on the vote.
+On December 1, 2022, his nomination was favorably reported by the committee by an 11–10 vote.
 On January 3, 2023, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; he was renominated later the same day.
-On February 2, 2023, the committee deadlocked on his nomination by a 10–10 vote, which means that his nomination would be reconsidered.
-On February 9, 2023, his nomination was reported out of committee by an 11–10 vote.
-His nomination is pending before the United States Senate.
+On February 2, 2023, the committee failed to report his nomination by a 10–10 vote.
+On February 9, 2023, his nomination was favorably reported by the committee by an 11–10 vote.
+On April 25, 2023, Majority Leader Chuck Schumer filed cloture on his nomination.
+On April 27, 2023, the Senate invoked cloture on his nomination by a 50–45 vote.
+On May 1, 2023, his nomination was confirmed by a 49–45 vote.
+He received his judicial commission on May 5, 2023.